 With EU GDPR coming into force to protect consumer privacy and data, there is a need for a similar regulatory framework to protect employee data.
-Organisations are unfettered when it comes to collecting employee data.
-Given the rising number of consumer and employee data breaches, it is high time that organisations put in a conscious effort to protect employee data.
+Organizations are unfettered when it comes to collecting employee data.
+Given the rising number of consumer and employee data breaches, it is high time that organizations put in a conscious effort to protect employee data.

-Organisation-wide encryption: It is the organisation’s responsibility to ensure that data security solutions are tamper-proof and effective at all times.
-Given the number of devices and endpoints within an organisation, data protection becomes a gargantuan task.
+Organization-wide encryption: It is the organization’s responsibility to ensure that data security solutions are tamper-proof and effective at all times.
+Given the number of devices and endpoints within an organization, data protection becomes a gargantuan task.
 There are numerous encryption deployments doing the rounds in the market.
-Organisations should choose a solution that is easy to use, flexible and intuitive.
+Organizations should choose a solution that is easy to use, flexible and intuitive.

 Security audits: One way of ensuring that sensitive data is treated with care is to put in place a mechanism that permits security audits by third parties.
 Such audits should happen on a need basis and reports generated regularly.

 Transparency: Organisations should realize that being compliant and transparent would help in improving trust and security for employee and business alike.
 It creates better relationships all around.
 By ensuring that data is processed legally and deleted as soon as it is not needed, businesses can build trust within the staff community.
 For instance, an organization could take personal details when hiring staff; however, the details should pertain only to the hiring process and employee management.
 The details will have to be deleted once an employee leaves the company.
 In fact, it is this level of transparency that augurs well for both employees and business.